DReigada/MyFtp-test/README.md

 A file transfer java app based one sockets. (for academic purposes only)

 #Compiling/running
-Requirements maven (and java) to compile
+Requires maven (and java) to compile

 1- Use make to compile/copy the runnable jars into the main directory